Code-Institute-Submissions/madatoo-backyard-plants-ms3_MayResub/README.md

 - main purpose of the webpage is described on the Home page below the carusel,
 - how to add plants - each field in Add Plant form is described or intuitive.
 - how to browse plants - that is posibble on All Plants page.
 Here visitors can browse plants afrter choosing some categoty.
 - edit and delete - those features are available from the All-Plants page.
-When user choose the category from search field and hit the serch button, then results of his chooise will be displayed. next she/he needs press button in particular plant to see more info. in that view user see the one plant and all available info about this plant and has two buttons to update the plant or return to home page.
+When user choose the category from search field and hit the serch button, then results of his chooise will be displayed.
+Next she/he needs press button in particular plant to see more info.
+In that view user see the one plant and all available info about this plant and has two buttons to update the plant or return to home page.

 ### Returning Visitors

 Most of their needs is implemented, but not all.
 I didn't add a login and register function in this project (that will be done in future).
-This decision, bring me a lot od problems :).
+This decision, bring me a lot problems :).
 And didn't allow to create own (user) database.
 For now, this app allows each users add /edit and delate each plant in this database - and that is, because I didn’t create an admin account.
 That decision didn't allow me create an wish list collection for each user as well.

 ### Known bugs add challenges